midonet/midonet/docs/neutron_translation.md

  * Add a route to the CIDR of the subnet specified on the router, with the next hop port set to the created router port.

+ * If BGP speaker is configured on the router, BGP Network is created for the under the following conditions of the network attached to the router:

+   * It is an external network and 'advertise_floating_ip_routes' of BGP speaker is False.
+   * It is not an external or uplink network and 'advertise_tenant_networks' of BGP speaker is False.

 If the port is not on an uplink network:

  * With this router port, link the MidoNet router to the MidoNet network